Monday, May 11, 2026

 Once going, every hot start was effortless, choke-less, and on the first pull.
 It really is an easy engine to start.

-After the first test of the Hangkai in the water, I still did not regretting my purchase.
+After the first test of the Hangkai in the water, I was still did not regretting my purchase.
 I put the Hangkai on the back of my Sun Dolphin Sportsman 8 and took it over 3 miles upstream in my local river.
 The only reason I stopped was because I hit a set of shoals and I didn't feel like walking the boat up them.
 Otherwise, I could have kept going.

 The Hangkai performed as I would expect any outboard.
 Choke on the first start, single pull for every start after that.
 It does not use much gas.
 Yes, it's kinda loud, but it makes up for it by being slow.
 Honestly, this is not a four horsepower engine.
 The Honda GXV50 is only rated at two, and I'm sure there's no magic in this Chinese design that doubles the horsepower.
 But, I was aware of that going in.
 The Hangkai would push the little Sun Dolphin up the river at 4-5 mph, according to GPS.
 I'm sure it went faster coming back down, but I didn't take a measurement.